sous-chefs/ruby_rbenv/documentation/resources/rbenv_script.md

 ```

 Note that environment overwrites the entire variable.
-For example. setting the `$PATH` variable can be done like this:
+For example, setting the `$PATH` variable can be done like this:

 ```ruby
 rbenv_script 'bundle package' do